libopenstorage/specs/README.md

 5. An interface for extracting metrics and logs from the storage provider on a per-volume basis.

-6. The User Experience (UX) for for an end user can interact with Open Storage.
+6. The User Experience (UX) for an end user to interact with Open Storage.

 # Contributing